nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_the_journey.md

 # The Journey ##

-The Journey is a guide from imagination and exploring to developing local FHIR ITK3 Messaging Solutions using NHS Digital message profiles all the way to deploying a live FHIR ITK3 Messaging Solution.
+The Journey is a guide from imagination and exploring to developing local FHIR ITK Messaging Solutions using NHS Digital message profiles all the way to deploying a live FHIR ITK Messaging Solution.

 {% include custom/messaging_overview.svg %}

-The above steps outline a complete ITK3 Messaging Solution journey.
+The above steps outline a complete ITK Messaging Solution journey.

 ## Profile journey ##

-The current site focuses on a typical ITK3 Messaging Solution Developer's Journey as highlighted by the green boxes below in the developer journey:
+The current site focuses on a typical ITK Messaging Solution Developer's Journey as highlighted by the green boxes below in the developer journey:

 <img src="images/roadmap/messaging-focus.png" style="width:100%;max-width: 100%;">